 Selling a high-priced product, i.e: TV or electronic products is different than selling a low-priced product, i.e: food & beverages.
 So are the BOGO strategies.

-Also with low-priced products such as yogurt, milk. etc, a FREE Bogo strategy would be perfect.
+Also with low-priced products such as yoghurt, and milk. etc, a FREE Bogo strategy would be perfect.
 Just to make sure you’re selling goods that you can still financially benefit from in return.

 3.2 Based on the inventory management

 Yup!
 What I’m talking about here is Non-stock up products and Stock-up products.

 Non-stock-up products are products that stock of the material will not be booked under inventory.
 For instance, milk or yoghurt.